vobyjs/oby/readme.md

   isSuperRoot: boolean, // This tells you if the nearest owner of your current code is a super root, which is kind of a default root that everything gets wrapped with
   isRoot: boolean, // This tells you if the nearest owner of your current code is a root
   isSuspense: boolean, // This tells you if the nearest owner of your current code is a suspense
-  isComputation: boolean // This tells you if the nearest owner of your current code is an effect or a memo or a reaction };
+  isComputation: boolean // This tells you if the nearest owner of your current code is an effect or a memo };

 function owner (): Owner;